Japanese Patterns of Design

 The legendary holy man, En no Gyoja, was a mountain ascetic (Yamabushi) of the late 7th century.
 He is widely considered to be the founder of the Shugendo.

 En no Ozunu (his real name) was a diviner at Mt.
 Katsuragi on the border between Nara and Osaka.
-He is said to possess magical powers, flew freely in the sky and raced around the mountains.
+He is said to possess magical powers, flew freely in the sky, and raced around the mountains.

-The legend tells those demons used to only bad before they met En no Gyoja.
+The legend tells those demons used to be only bad before they met En no Gyoja.
 He hid their children and let them know the heartache and pain themselves.
 After that, they changed their hearts and became his disciples.

 Noh Josen and the Legend